xueyublue/react-ts-demo/typescript-basics/README.md

 <code>tsc init</code>

-## Now you can modify outDir and rootDir as needed, and then run below command to compile all files under src folder:
+### Now you can modify outDir and rootDir as needed, and then run below command to compile all files under src folder:

-$ tsc
+<code>tsc</code>

-## Run Javascript file:
+## Run Compiled Javascript file

 <code>cd ./dist</code>